 - Default WebLogic Integration roles and groups.
-Default security policies define the roles authorized to access specific WebLogic Integration resources.
-For more information, see "Default Groups, Roles, and Security Policies" in User Management in Managing WebLogic Integration Solutions. - PasswordStore, which is described in "WebLogic Integration PasswordStore for Encrypted Passwords" on page 6-2. - Default identity and trust keystores, which are described in "Keystore for Private Keys and Certificates" on page 6-3. - B2BDefaultWebAppApplication, on which you can configure policies to authorize access to Trading Partner Integration.
+Default security policies define the roles authorized to access specific WebLogic Integration resources. - PasswordStore, which is described in "WebLogic Integration PasswordStore for Encrypted Passwords" on page 6-2. - Default identity and trust keystores, which are described in "Keystore for Private Keys and Certificates" on page 6-3. - B2BDefaultWebAppApplication, on which you can configure policies to authorize access to Trading Partner Integration.